-High rise vs low rise condos: the pros, cons and horrors
+High rise vs low rise condo review: the pros, cons and horrors

 Searching for a condo in Singapore is often a question of “how high,” as ground floor apartments are relatively rare.
 But after a few years of living in the clouds on the 31st floor of Spottiswoode Residences, my husband and I decided to trade those sea views for a ground floor charmer near the Botanic Gardens.